 Receiving Fostering Allowance

 So you are considering becoming a foster parent but are wondering how you are going to afford it and what will be paid to you as fostering allowances as it can be an expensive job.
-No need to worry, there is plenty of help available to foster parents to help cover the costs of fostering children and as a reward element weekly fostering allowance is being paid to foster carers which of course depends on children’s needs.
+No need to worry, there is plenty of help available to foster parents to help cover the costs of fostering children and as a reward element, a weekly fostering allowance is paid to foster carers which of course depends on children’s needs.

 Once thought of as a voluntary occupation, providing foster care is now considered to be a professional career and it is generally accepted that fostering is a full-time occupation.
 As with any recognised profession, foster carer’s allowance and fostering fees for approved foster carers with Independent Fostering Agencies (IFAs) are now quite competitive.

-Caring for children in your home, you will incur not only the basic costs of food, clothes, toys and utilities.
-There are trips out, pocket money and a whole host of other expenses that pop up where children are concerned.
+Caring for children in your home, you will incur not only the basic costs of food, clothes, toys, and utilities.
+There are trips out, pocket money, and a whole host of other expenses that pop up where children are concerned.
 The fostering allowance is not only there to help you cover these expenses but also to compensate you in the process.